matthewg42/Mutila/README.md

 ## Author & License

-All code written by Mouse <mouse@orthogonal-systems.co.uk>, and licensed under the GNU GPL v3.
+All code written by Matthew Gates (Mouse), and licensed under the GNU GPL v3.
 See the LICENSE file for details.

 ## API Documentation